 Kazakhstan is a large multinational country which is rich with its both old traditions and new ones acquired for the period of Independence.
 The Republic of Kazakhstan observes international holidays such as New Year, 8 March but it also has holidays specific only for this country such as Unity Day, Capital Day etc.

 All the holidays of Kazakhstan may be divided into national, state and professional ones.
-The national holidays are the holidays in honor of the events having a special historical importance for the development of Kazakhstan.
+The national holidays are held in honor of the events having a special historical importance for the development of independent Kazakhstan.
 Celebration of the national holidays is accompanied with holding of official events.
 Such holiday is considered Independence Day of Kazakhstan.

 In addition to these holidays Kazakhstan has another type of holidays – professional ones celebrated by some categories of citizens: